oden-k/WS-doc/docs/pages/client-side/main.md

 # Client Side Module

-For the seek of perfomance trainining is verry important, so it is a must to folow the steps described below in the right order and to try to do it fast.
+For the seek of performance training is very important, so it is a must to follow the steps described below in the right order and to try to do it fast.

-Most of the complicated functions acuelly lives in the main.js file.
+Most of the complicated functions actuelly lives in the main.js file.

 ## Folder structure